-- Objective 1: Participate in Columbia County, city/village and state economic development activities. - Encourage the expansion of commercial and industrial uses where municipal Objective 2: services are available. - Communicate with adjoining municipalities in the planning, siting, and Objective 3: appearance of commercial and industrial development proposed along shared borders.
+- Participate in Columbia County, city/village and state economic Objective 1: development activities. - Encourage the expansion of commercial and industrial uses where Objective 2: municipal services are available. - Communicate with adjoining municipalities in the planning, siting, and Objective 3: appearance of commercial and industrial development proposed along shared borders.